-Women are working later in life than they did in the past.
-If we take the typical age that women experience the menopause, more than four million women could be working through this life transition here in the UK – and managing the associated symptoms.
-For some women, those symptoms can be severe and debilitating.
-Estimates are that up to 25% of women experience very severe symptoms associated with the menopause.
+People are working later in life than they did in the past.
+If we take the typical age that many women and people experience the menopause, more than four million could be working through this life transition here in the UK – and managing the associated symptoms.
+For some, those symptoms can be severe and debilitating.
+Estimates are that 25% experience severe symptoms associated with the menopause.

-Employers can also consider providing changing or washing facilities as well as facilitating a comfortable working environment in order to help women manage their body temperature.
+Employers can also consider providing changing/washing facilities as well as facilitating a comfortable working environment in order to help menopausal employees manage their body temperature.
 Make desk fans easily available, and see if ventilation can be improved.
 Where uniforms are provided, consider natural fibres where possible and provide additional uniforms to change into.

 Above all, like with most good staff management, success rests on effective dialogue.
 Creating the conditions in which people feel that they can raise their problems and reach out for the support that they need.
 Start by reducing the stigma by talking about it, and issue some manager guidance too.